RDycore/RDycore/docs/user/input.md

       useful only for boundary conditions.
 Currently, only homogeneous Neumann conditions are supported.

-In the case of a Dirichlet condition, a sediment concentrations is prescribed by a `concentration` parameter.
+In the case of a Dirichlet condition, a sediment concentration is prescribed by providing one or more parameters.
+This can be done in one of two ways:

+1. By specifying the concentration directly using the `concentration` parameter

+2. By specifying a file from which concentration data is to be read.
+The data will be read into the components of the solution vector that correspond to the cells belonging to the region to which this flow condition is
+   assigned:

+   * `file`: the path for the file from which data is read, specified relative to the directory in which the RDycore executable was run.
+   * `format`: the format of the data in the file, which current must be `binary` (specifying PETSc's binary format).

 ## `sources`